Table of Contents

 A strong core message is often THE thing that a potential client reads and thinks, “Yes!!!
 I want to work with her!”

-When creating your message, you want to make sure it reflects these three qualities:
+When creating your core marketing message, you want to make sure it reflects these three qualities:

 Common challenges when it comes to defining your core message

-How to get expert-level help in defining your message
+How to get expert-level help in defining your core message

-Ready to define your core message AND get a strategy on how to use it?
-Sign up to Magnetize Your Message.
+Ready to define your core message and get a strategy on how to use it?
+Sign up to Magnetize My Message.